CoLM-org/Mini-Conf/ac-guidelines.md

     - Write a meta-review that explains your decision to the authors.
 Your comments should augment the reviews, and explain how the reviews, author response, and discussion were used to arrive at your decision.
 You may dismiss or ignore a review if it is clearly of low quality.
 If the reviewers cannot come to a consensus, you should read the paper carefully and write a detailed meta-review.
 1. Discuss accept/reject decisions with PCs
     - Discuss with the PCs your accept/reject recommendations, especially the borderline cases as well as ones where you are making a recommendation that goes against the reviewers.

+**This document was adapted from the [NeurIPS 2024 AC Guidelines](https://neurips.cc/Conferences/2024/AC-Guidelines).
+We thank the authors.**